ARM-software/arm-trusted-firmware/contributing.md

         changes (and nothing else) in the last commit of the series.
 Otherwise, include the documentation changes within the single commit.
 *   Please test your changes.
 As a minimum, ensure UEFI boots to the shell on the Foundation FVP.
-See the "[Running the software]" section of the [User Guide] for more information.
+See [Running the software on FVP] for more information.

 Submitting Changes